oss/calendarmod/README.md

 ## Overview
 **calendarmod** is a Go Package designed to facilitate Google Calendar services for Rutgers University.
 This module includes the following core functionality:

-1. Authentication Google API using a service account
+1. Authenticate Client for Google API using a service account
-2. Subscirbe user to a calendar
+2. Subscirbe user to a dynamic Google calendar
+3. Subscirbe a group of users to a dynamic Google calendar

+### Version Update
+Make sure you are using one of the stable version
+- **v0.1.4**: first stable version

 <br>
 <br>